Andrew Sardanis

 Sardanis held prominent positions in the Zambian government, including serving as the Permanent Secretary in the Ministry of State Participation and Chairman of the Industrial Development Corporation.
-He was widely recognized for his immense contributions towards the economic development of Zambia.
+He was widely recognized for his contributions towards the economic development of Zambia.

 In recognition of his service, Sardanis was awarded Zambia's highest civil decoration, the Order of the Eagle of Zambia, by President Edgar Lungu in 2019.
 Sardanis' legacy continues to inspire many in Zambia and beyond, as a testament to his dedication and commitment towards the country's progress.

 Early life

 Andrew was born in colonial Cyprus and migrated to Northern Rhodesia (now Zambia) in October 1950, when he was 19, as part of a group of migrants displaced by the end of World War II.
 He spent most of his early life working for his brother in law in a transport company which operated between the Copperbelt and North-Western Province.
-In his mid-twenties he owned and operated North-Western Trading and by 1957 he had started Mwaiseni stores.
-He was one of the few white settlers to have actively supported the black liberation movement and he trained and advanced Zambians in his own business, treating them as partners and fellow shareholders and also provided a group of shops that allowed Zambians to transact normally.
+In his mid-twenties he owned and operated North-Western Trading.
+By 1957 he had started Mwaiseni stores.
+He was one of the few white settlers to have actively supported the black liberation movement and he trained.
+Advanced Zambians in his own business, treating them as partners and fellow shareholders and also provided a group of shops that allowed Zambians to transact normally.
 As a firm anti-colonialist he joined UNIP and in the 1962 elections, he stood as UNIP candidate for Kabompo.
 He became a passionate freedom fighter and was strongly involved in the independence movement.

 Business

-In 1984 he formed Meridien BIAO as the result of a 1991 merger between the Meridien group's banks started by Mr Andrew Sardanis, a Cypriot born Zambian, and a network of 11 banks he bought from the French liquidator of Banque Internationale pour L'Afrique Occidental (BIAO).
-Registered in Luxembourg, although it never operated there, Meridien BIAO was 74% owned by Meridien International Bank Ltd (MIBL), which had a banking licence in the Bahamas.
-The African Development Bank held a 10% stake and the Banque Ouest Africaine de Developpement (BOAD) had a 16% holding.
+In 1984 he formed Meridien International Bank Limited (MIBL) in the Bahamas.
+In 1991, MIBL purchased a network of 11 banks from the French liquidator of Banque Internationale pour l'Afrique Occidentale (BIAO).
+Registered in Luxembourg, Meridien BIAO was 74% owned by MIBL, which had a banking licence in the Bahamas.
+The African Development Bank held a 10% stake and the West African Development Bank (BOAD) had a 16% holding.
 It was capitalised at about $100m.
 The group reported a net profit of $3.26m in 1993, the last year for which audited figures are available, but after currency translations its reserves declined by $15.2m in that year.

 MIBL is owned by Meridien Corporation, which is in turn owned by ITM International, a Luxembourg-registered private company controlled by the Sardanis family trust.